Unemployment in the United States: Recent employment trends

 There are a variety of measures used to track the state of the U.S. labor market.
 Each provides insight into the factors affecting employment.
 The Bureau of Labor Statistics provides a "chartbook" displaying the major employment-related variables in the economy.
 Members of the Federal Reserve also give speeches and Congressional testimony that explain their views of the economy, including the labor market.

 As of September 2017, the employment recovery relative to the November 2007 (pre-recession) level was generally complete.
 Variables such as the unemployment rates (U-3 and U-6) and number of employed have improved beyond their pre-recession levels.
 However, measures of labor force participation (even among the prime working age group), and the share of long-term unemployed were worse than pre-crisis levels.
 Further, the mix of jobs has shifted, with a larger share of part-time workers than pre-crisis.
 For example:

 In 2025, the United States labor market showed signs of weakening, characterized by slower hiring and an increase in announced layoffs.
 According to Reuters, U.S. companies announced approximately 950,000 job cuts between January and September 2025, with the technology, retail, and government sectors accounting for the largest share.
 Analysts described this shift as a transition from a “no hire, no fire” environment to a “no hire, more fire” phase, indicating growing employer caution and a softening employment outlook.
+In July 2026, seasonally adjusted total nonfarm payroll employment decreased by 23,000.
+The Bureau of Labor Statistics also revised the previously reported May and June payroll gains downward by a combined 103,000.